How to successfully potty train your toddler in three days. A step-by-step guide included, and tips and tricks that are guaranteed to work!

 Once they have successfully used the potty, praise them!
 Make a big deal out of it – show them how excited you are by giving positive encouragement.
 “Wow!
 You did a great job!
 I’m so proud of you!”
 I would say to my two-year-old.

-I recommend putting Pull ups on during nap-time and nighttime, but if you really want to rid costly diapers, you can buy extra thick, padded underwear.
+I recommend putting pull on training diapers on during nap-time and nighttime, but if you really want to rid costly diapers, you can buy extra thick, padded underwear.
 We would switch between the two quite often to see what my daughter preferred or was most comfortable with.

 Repeat all the steps as day one.
 This time around, your toddler will have gotten the gist of things.
 Just remember that accidents are normal and will make them feel uncomfortable.